wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

 24x24 |    500    | 1
 24*24 |   60     | 16

+the detection result is test on FDDB data set (average 400*400)

 # How to use
 - you should mkdir data first